MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nn-d3d12-id3d12sdkconfiguration.md

 ## -description

 Provides SDK configuration methods.
-A pointer to this interface can be retrieved by calling the [D3D12GetInterface](nf-d3d12-d3d12getinterface.md) free function.
+A pointer to this interface can be retrieved by calling the [D3D12GetInterface](nf-d3d12-d3d12getinterface.md) free function with the **CLSID_D3D12SDKConfiguration** CLSID.

 ## -remarks